MiikaBA/Rojektilauta/README.md

 ## Installation

 Using the DBScript.txt provided in the project root initiate your database to be used by the app.
-Then you can run the app.
+Then you can build and run the app from Eclipse.

 After installation you register or log in and then you can use the app.